 This article is for the following user roles: Admin, requester, user

-- If it’s related to a motor vehicle record (MVR), then a photo of a valid driver license is required.
+- If it’s related to a motor vehicle record (MVR), a photo of a valid driver license is required.

 How do I resolve exceptions so the report will process?

-TIP: Encourage your applicants to visit the Checkr Applicant Portal when you first initiate their background check; this will ensure that they see the request to provide additional documents quickly even if they miss the Checkr-generated email.
+TIP: Encourage your applicants to visit the Checkr Applicant Portal when you first initiate their background check.
+This will ensure that they see the request to provide additional documents quickly even if they miss the Checkr-generated email.
 Sending applicants to the Applicant Portal will reduce applicant questions and stress while helping keep your background screening operations timely and efficient.